huggingface/diffusers/docs/source/en/optimization/memory.md

 ## Sliced VAE

 Sliced VAE enables decoding large batches of images with limited VRAM or batches with 32 images or more by decoding the batches of latents one image at a time.
-You'll likely want to couple this with [`~ModelMixin.enable_xformers_memory_efficient_attention`] to further reduce memory use if you have PyTorch < 2.0 installed.
-Because PyTorch 2.0 has this attention natively.
+You'll likely want to couple this with [`~ModelMixin.enable_xformers_memory_efficient_attention`] to reduce memory use further if you have xFormers installed.

 To use sliced VAE, call [`~StableDiffusionPipeline.enable_vae_slicing`] on your pipeline before inference: